 The design of thrust block should follow the procedures similar to those for steel pipelines where joint continuity is assumed to take half of the thrust.
-For buried PE pipes with NS90 or below which is subject to a working pressure of 8 bars or less, thrust blocks for all bends which are less than 45° are not required.
+For buried PE pipes with nominal diameter 250 mm or below which is subject to a working pressure of 10 bars or less, thrust blocks for all bends which are less than 45° are not required.